forsythe/comp4321-findr/README.md

 `service.spider`	| Holds the spider interface, and any implementations.
 Does crawling and indexing together as an action `services.stemming`	| Utility functions for stopword removal and removing.

+## TODO
+search for TODO in the code